firebolt-db/godocs/docs/Overview/using-indexes.md

 ## Firebolt maintains indexes automatically

-After you define an index for a table, Firebolt updates the index on the general purpose engine that you use to ingest data (the engine that runs the `INSERT INTO` statement).
+After you define an index for a table, Firebolt updates the index on the general purpose engine that you use to ingest data (the engine that runs the `INSERT` statement).
 You don’t need to manually maintain or recreate indexes as you incrementally ingest data.

 ## Additional resources